wearekickback/kip/kips/kip-1.md

    * @param _newBalance The user's new ETH leftover balance. function _updateUserData(address _user, address _newEvent, uint256 _newBalance) internal {
     address[] memory events = dataStore.getAddresses(_user, STORAGE_KEY_EVENTS);

+    // can only really do fixed-size arrays in memory, so we limit to 10.
+But we should calculate the gas cost of
+    // the various methods (especially this one) and then work out a reasonable limit based on that.
+That limit will
-    address[] memory newEvents = new address[](10);
+    // then need to be enforced app-side as well address[] memory newEvents = new address[](10);

     uint256 newEventsLen = 0;

     for (uint256 i = 0; i < events.length; i += 1) {